DysonMa/MTS-Data-Transformer/README.md

 - You don't need to install Python to execute `ElasticModulus_Test-UI.exe`
 - Support both Windows and Linux

+## Folder Structure

+- `datas`: datas comes from MTS
+- `EM_Test_Final`: `ElasticModulus_Test-UI.exe` is the only file you need to care about
+- `pictures`: for demo pictures
+- `src`: main code(not designed very well, maybe refactor it in the future)
+- `output`: All the datas and plots are listed in this folder according to the folder name you named

 ## How to use it?

 1. Open the exe in the `EM_Test_Final` folder